danieljjb/kq-kayak-tours/README.md

 ## User Stories

-* As a prospective user, I would like to see some backround information about the business.
+* As a user, I would like to see some backround information about the business.
-* As a prospective user, I would like to see what the business offers including intinerary, prices etc.
+* As a user, I would like to see what the business offers including intinerary, prices etc.
-* As a prospective user, I would like to read about other customers experiences with this business.
+* As a user, I would like to read about other customers experiences with this business.
-* As a prospective user, I would like to easily contact the business.
+* As a user, I would like to easily contact the business.
-* As a prospective user, I would like to see links to social media.
+* As a user, I would like to see links to social media.

 ## Business Owners Goals